Indian rhinoceros: Distribution and habitat

 Indian rhinos once ranged across the entire northern part of the Indian subcontinent, along the Indus, Ganges and Brahmaputra River basins, from Pakistan to the Indian-Myanmar border, including Bangladesh and the southern parts of Nepal and Bhutan.
 They may have also occurred in Myanmar, southern China and Indochina.
 They inhabit the alluvial grasslands of the Terai and the Brahmaputra basin.
 As a result of habitat destruction and climatic changes its range has gradually been reduced so that by the 19th century, it only survived in the Terai grasslands of southern Nepal, northern Uttar Pradesh, northern Bihar, northern West Bengal, and in the Brahmaputra Valley of Assam.
+During the Late Pleistocene, its range extended into Thailand, Vietnam and Laos, and remains of rhinoceroses found in the Pleistocene of Southern China, otherwise assigned to the species "Rhinoceros sinensis", may actually represent the Indian rhinoceros.

 The species was present in northern Bihar and Oudh at least until 1770 as indicated in maps produced by Colonel Gentil.
 On the former abundance of the species, Thomas C. Jerdon wrote in 1867:

 Today, its range has further shrunk to a few pockets in southern Nepal, northern West Bengal, and the Brahmaputra Valley.
 Its habitat is surrounded by human-dominated landscapes, so that in many areas, it occurs in cultivated areas, pastures, and secondary forests.
 In the 1980s, Indian rhinos were frequently seen in the narrow plain area of Manas River and Royal Manas National Park in Bhutan.

 Populations

-In 2006, the total Indian rhinoceros population was estimated to comprise 2,577 individuals, of which 2,165 lived in India: